The Glass House (2012 TV series): House

+The exterior of the house is made completely of glass, as are most of the walls inside.
+The living room features a television, through which the Oracle contacts them.
+There is also a large red "cat climber" in the living room, which features seats for the contestants to use, each at a different elevation.
+There are also cream and lime green seats in the room.
+The kitchen features a counter that extends through most of the length of the room, and lime green and white stools are lined up with the counter.
+The bathroom features a marble floor, and a wall made almost completely of a mirror.
+The sinks are in the shape of bowls.
+Aside from the community bedrooms, there is also the "friend" and "enemy" bedrooms.
+The "friend" room features cream colored chairs and bedsheets, as well as two beds.
+The "enemies" room has a much darker feel, with red chairs mixed with red and black bed sheets.
+Like the "friend" bedroom, there are two beds, and the wall behind the beds has the appearance of paint being thrown at it, featuring orange, blue, and black colors.
+The house also features an indoor hot tub.
+On Day 3, a new room was revealed to the contestants and viewers, which has the appearance of a backyard.

 America's vote

 Besides choosing whom to eliminate from the game, viewers were given several options that affected the game.
 A pre-season poll allowed voters to choose where contestants sleep, their food for the first night, and how the first competition was split up.
 A "favorite player" poll was posted on the website, in which viewers could select as many contestants as they want and choose them as their favorite.
 During the live feeds, viewers asked several questions which they will answer live.
 On the first live feed episode contestants had to guess how the majority of viewers answered the questions, but the following day the public were allowed to choose what the contestants did during the live feed.
 In a similar fashion, the viewers also chose what rooms the contestants slept in and could even influence their everyday life such as forcing them to talk with a British accent for 24 hours or walking backwards for 24 hours.